taigrr/teaqlite/README.md

   - `Tab`: Switch focus to results (when available)
 - **Results Focus**:
   - `↑/↓` or `k/j`: Navigate between result rows
-  - `Enter`: View selected row in detail modal
+  - `Enter`: View selected row in detail modal (editable for simple queries)
   - `Tab`: Switch focus back to query input
+- **Note**: Query results from simple single-table queries can be edited; complex queries (JOINs, etc.) are automatically detected and handled safely
 - Type your SQL query (all keys work as input, no conflicts with navigation)
 - `Esc`: Return to table list
 - `q` or `Ctrl+C`: Quit